Building Sew Eco Fabrics has been an incredible journey, which is why I'm terrified of what's next.

 The business is at a critical point, and it's either bounce it back, or say goodbye.

-I'm not writing this out of sympathy.
-I'm writing this because I've always tried to be honest with this community, and right now that feels more important than pretending everything is fine.
+I'm not looking for sympathy.
+I'm writing this because I've always tried to be honest and transparent with you, on the realities of running a business and the fact is, there is a human behind this page.
+It feels more important than pretending everything is fine.

-The mission hasn't changed, just the way I'm working to protect both my mental health and the future of Sew Eco Fabrics.
+The mission hasn't changed, just the way I work, to protect both my mental health and the future of Sew Eco Fabrics.
 Sewing has given me friendships, purpose and a creative outlet that changed my life.
 I'm not ready to give up on that.

 As always thank you for being here.
 Thank you for supporting a small business through the highs and the lows.
 You're sew appreciated ❤️